FMG0411/training-material/topics/sequence-analysis/tutorials/genome-analysis-panaroo/tutorial.md

   - "How does Panaroo’s performance compare to other methods?"
   -
 objectives:
-  - "correct for many of the sources of annotation error"
+  - "Correct for many of the sources of annotation error"
-  - "improve annotation calls and allow for the comparison of pangenomes between species"
+  - "Improve annotation calls and allow for the comparison of pangenomes between species"
+  -
 time_estimation: "15m"

 key_points:
   - Panaroo is able to account for many of the sources of error during automated annotation.
   - Panaroo uses a graph-based approach to correct annotation errors, fragmented assemblies, and contamination, leading to more accurate genome predictions.